6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 [Your Name]

-Why it works: It might take some research, but addressing the right pain point of your prospect puts you in a better position as a problem solver.
+Why it works: It might take some research, but addressing a specific pain point directly and highlighting your product as the solution is a great way to drive responses.

 Cold Recruiting AIDA Template